lucide-icons/lucide/docs/guide/packages/lucide-vue.md

 Implementation of the lucide icon library for Vue applications.

-::: error
+::: danger
 This package is deprecated.
-Vue v2 is EOF  See [Announcement](https://v2.vuejs.org/eol/).
+Vue 2 is EOF  See [Announcement](https://v2.vuejs.org/eol/).
 Migrate to Vue 3.
 :::

 ## Installation